adrianbautista/data-science-course/FinalProjects.md

 Optionally, it would be exciting to actually implement the system based on your work, and to the degree this is possible within the time frame of the course, it is certainly encouraged!

-By the second unit project, you'll have some data identified and an outline including the following:

- * The problem you are solving
- * Description of data set and how you will obtain it
- * Techniques you plan to use and why
- * Hypotheses
- * Possible practical/business applications

 Before the end of the class, you will complete provid a website (a github wiki is fine, or you can get fancier if you like), with associated presntation, showcasing your project.
 The site should target a technical audience, but have general appeal

 Your final project will include: